 As much as I love my meat, I love seafood even more.
 If I could I would have sushi every day.
 Today I’m highlighting mussels by cooking them in a bouillabaisse-influence stock and finishing them with rouille, a roasted red pepper sauce.
 Mussels are usually a quick meal to prepare but take some time to prepare a flavorful stock and you’ll have an amazing seafood meal.
 Still not convinced to try mussels?
 Try this Marseille mussels recipe with just shrimp, clams or even fish!

 Although I’ve never been to Marseille, I know these mussels are not exactly the ones from the city; rather, they are Marseille-style mussels.
 Saffron, garlic, seafood, and wine are all found in the traditional Marseille mussels, I’ve just added some more ingredients.

 The first step is to make a lovely broth.
 This broth is the sauce for the finished dish so you want a flavorful stock.
 Unlike chicken and beef broth, seafood stocks typically take much less time since the ingredients don’t take as long to break down.
-You can use fish bones instead of shrimp heads and shells, but I thought this was a great way to utilize every part of the shrimp.

 For some reason, my market only carried mussels on the half-shell but sometimes you just have to work with what you got.
 If you can’t find fresh mussels, go for frozen.
 Every time I used frozen mussels, the seafood was still up to par.